 {113}

 would only open itself by giving me a bad conscience!
-And if I sign the fourteenth paragraph, and an anti-millenarian signs it equally, shall we give to these words, &#8220;He shall judge the universal world,&#8221; a similar sense&#8212;an equal bearing?
-By no means; and by our silence we deceive one another. &#8220;The wicked,&#8221; adds this paragraph, &#8220;shall go into everlasting punishment, while the just shall enjoy eternal life.&#8221; Assuredly; but what just are spoken of? when?| We sign both the one and the other, to walk together as if we agreed, knowing very well that we are far from believing the same things.
+And if I sign the fourteenth paragraph, and an anti-millenarian signs it equally, shall we give to these words, "He shall judge the universal world," a similar sense -- an equal bearing?
+By no means; and by our silence we deceive one another.
+"The wicked," adds this paragraph, "shall go into everlasting punishment, while the just shall enjoy eternal life."
+Assuredly; but what just are spoken of? when?¦ We sign both the one and the other, to walk together as if we agreed, knowing very well that we are far from believing the same things.
 This cleverness is trying to me.
-I believe that the coming of Jesus&#8212;the judgment of the world by Jesus, when He shall appear in glory, of the world such as it is, filled with living men&#8212;is a doctrine of the highest importance, which must be announced in a manner that is clear and developed, and in all its power; and I cannot myself resolve to torture the phrases, so as to reduce the testimony to the level of expressions which the man who does not believe in them can bear.
+I believe that the coming of Jesus -- the judgment of the world by Jesus, when He shall appear in glory, of the world such as it is, filled with living men -- is a doctrine of the highest importance, which must be announced in a manner that is clear and developed, and in all its power; and I cannot myself resolve to torture the phrases, so as to reduce the testimony to the level of expressions which the man who does not believe in them can bear.
 This is not to feel the importance of the doctrine before God.
 And if I do not feel its importance, I cannot render testimony to it: it is not faith.

 If you insist so much on your views in things secondary, you will say to me, that all union is impossible.

 I shall answer you, first, that to call this secondary, as testimony, only means that you do not feel the importance of it.
-This is not my case. *And this is precisely that to which I will not lend a hand.* If you rest on the foundation, which is Christ, I receive you with open arms in the unity of the body of Christ.
+This is not my case. *And this is precisely that to which I win not lend a hand*.
+If you rest on the foundation, which is Christ, I receive you with open arms in the unity of the body of Christ.
 If you are speaking of making an agreement for a common profession, as the means of union, your observation is just; but this it is which makes me fear your principle of union.
 I feel the sword of my testimony broken in my hand.
 If you love the Lord Jesus according to truth, to me you are heartily welcome.
 If you deny any foundation doctrine, we do not walk together.
 But to make accommodations with regard to that which concerns my testimony, I cannot do it.
 The fault does not consist in having been firm for the truth: I honour my brethren for having been so, and for having professed it.

-| It is not as to eternal punishment that I, for a moment, raise a doubt here; but I believe that the passage quoted here applies only to the living&#8212;to the nations on the earth, to the judgment of the living, a truth of the utmost importance for the consciences of those who attach themselves to this world, but a truth which has been quite neglected.
+¦ It is not as to eternal punishment that I, for a moment, raise a doubt here; but I believe that the passage quoted here applies only to the living -- to the nations on the earth, to the judgment of the living, a truth of the utmost importance for the consciences of those who attach themselves to this world a truth which has been quite neglected.

 {114}

 Truly, I do not seek for union in indifference as to error, which is the great sin of the day, and the form which incredulity takes in our age, devoted as it is to materialism.
 The fault of these brethren is the looking for a way of union in themselves agreeing upon the terms of a confession of common faith.
-Perhaps you had not any other, *by reason of your seeking to produce union,* instead of recognizing it *in the unity of the body of Christ.*
+Perhaps you had not any other, *by reason of your seeking to produce union*, instead of recognizing it *in the unity of the body of Christ*.